open-project/kicadlibrary/README.rst

 ==================================================
-open-project.ch KiCad device and footprint library
+bytelabs.ch KiCad device and footprint library
 ==================================================

-This is a collection of electronic device symbols and footprints for `KiCad <http://www.kicad-pcb.org>`_ which is used by `open-project.ch <http://open-project.ch>`_
+This is a collection of electronic device symbols and footprints for `KiCad <http://www.kicad-pcb.org>`_ which is used by `bytelabs.ch <http://bytelabs.ch>`_

 **This branch is for OLDER versions of KiCAD which use deci-mills as internal units instead of mm**